souhaib2003/React-App.Restaurant-application/README.md

-# Restaurant-application
+# React-APP Restaurant-application
-An application to identify a restaurant and sell food
+An application to identify a restaurant and sell food React- MySQL - php